Introduction

 they were applied on the server.

-type as a pointer into the publishing
+You can think of the LSN type as a pointer into the publishing

 stream.
 If your program is disconnected the server will begin storing

 the changes.
-Once your program reconnects postgresql-replicant
+Once your program reconnects postgresql-replicant will

 query the replication slot and ask to start the stream where it left